 More than half of self-employed people are couples with children (51%) and they are more likely to live in the private rented sector, compared to the rest of the working-age cohort.
-They earn 20% less than other households in work, with reported lower monthly earnings of £672.47 compared to other households in work who earn £840.79.
+They earn 20% less than other households in work, with reported lower monthly earnings of £672.47 vs £840.79.